MagdaZny/MagdaZny.github.io/index.md

 - flexible, "self-describing" schema

 Except a proper form of XML (single root, proper nestind, unique attibutes) we talk also about XML validation, that is being ensured by DTD (Document Type Descriptor) or XML Schema.

 **DTD** is a grammar like language for specifying elements, attributes, nesting, ordering etc.
-Cons of using DTD:
-- programs can assume structure
-- it is a specification, documentation
+The main benefits of DTD are that programs can assume a structure and it provides a specification, documentation.
-~ analogy to "typing"

-On the other hand it prevents
+On the other hand it limits flexibily and ease of change.
-- flexibily, ease of change
-~ analogy to no "typing"

 ## JSON
 JSON (JavaScript Object Notation) evolved to be independent from JavaScript.
 It's newer than XML, thus there aren't that many tools for JSON as we have for XML.